anthonyivol/lorem-ipsum.js/README.md

 ## Notes

 The "copy to clipboard" feature is compatible on Mac and Windows systems.
 Linux users will need to install xclip to use this feature.
-To install xclip on Ubunut: `sudo apt-get install xclip`.
+To install xclip on Ubuntu: `sudo apt-get install xclip`.

 ## License